 For those who need extended credit terms we participate with "CareCredit", a financing company specifically for health care needs.
-If you qualify, you may choose a 90 day same as cash option, or extended terms for up to 48 months with no prepayment penalty.
+If you qualify, you may choose to pay 6 monthly payments with no interest, or to extend payments for up to 48 months with interest but no prepayment penalties.

 For those of you with dental benefits we would like to share some information regarding these plans:

 Your dental insurance is based upon a contract between your employer and the insurance company.
 Should questions arise regarding your dental benefits you should contact your employer or the insurance company directly.